captn3m0/captn3m0.github.com/pages/setup.md

 Most of my work is done on my [System 76 Galago UltraPro][galago].
 It has a clear 14" IPS display which runs at full HD powered by the Intel i7-4750HQ processor and Intel HD 5200 Iris Pro graphic card.
 I work on VMs sometimes, so I had its RAM upgraded to 8GB.
 I also shifted to a Samsung EVO SSD (120GB).

 My phone these days is a [Moto Z Play][moto] (Rooted, running stock Nougat).
 I backup all of my media to a 3TB WD MyBook.
 Other than this, I own a Kindle Paperwhite and an iPad 2 (which hasn't been used in last 3 months).
 For my music, I have a pair of [Sennheiser HD 202][hd-202], an excellent pair of headphones considering the price.
-For travelling, I prefer my [Sennheiser CX275s][cx275s], which muffle outside noise nicely.

 I am an ocassional gamer and use the [Logitech G300s][g300s] for both gaming and productivity (its heavily customizable).
 Since my laptop speakers aren't exactly top-notch, I rely on my [Logitech X100][x100] bluetooth speakers for listening in closed spaces.